tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 very often, "our" beliefs are not our own

 "borrow liberally, combine uniquely, and create your bespoke blueprint."

+"How do I become less competitive in order that I can become more successful?"

+"Tell me something that's true that very few people agree with you on."

 # References
 https://fourminutebooks.com/tools-of-titans-summary/